electron-userland/electron-builder/docs/Options.md

 }
 ```

-As you can see, you need to customize OS X options only if you want to provide custom `x, y`.
+As you can see, you need to customize MacOS options only if you want to provide custom `x, y`.
 Don't customize paths to background and icon, — just follow conventions.

 Here documented only `electron-builder` specific options: